Hessian of the natural Hermitian form on twistor spaces: Abstract

 \section{Abstract}

-We compute the hessian $\hess\wb$ of the natural metric form~$\wb$ on the twistor space $\T(M,g)$ of a $4$-dimensional Riemannian manifold $(M,g)$.
-We then adapt the computations to the case of the twistor space $\T(M,g,D)$ of a hyperkähler manifold $(M,g, D=(I,J,K))$.
-We show a strong positivity property of the hessian $\hess\wb$ on the twistor space $\T(M,g,D)$ and prove, as an application, a convexity property of the component of the twistor lines in the cycle space of $\T(M,g,D)$.
+We compute the hessian $\hess\wb$ of the natural Hermitian form~$\wb$ successively on the Calabi family $\T(M,g,(I,J,K))$ of a hyperk\"ahler manifold $(M,g,(I,J,K))$, on the twistor space $\T(M,g)$ of a $4$-dimensional anti-self-dual Riemannian manifold $(M,g)$ and on the twistor space $\T(M,g,D)$ of a quaternionic Kähler manifold $(M,g,D)$.
+We show a strong convexity property of the cycle space of twistor lines on the Calabi family $\T(M,g,(I,J,K))$ of a hyperk\"ahler manifold.
+We also prove convexity properties of the $1$-cycle space of the twistor space $\T(M,g)$ of a $4$-dimensional anti-self-dual Einstein manifold $(M,g)$ of non-positive scalar curvature and of the $1$-cycle space of the twistor space $\T(M,g,D)$ of a quaternionic Kähler manifold $(M,g,D)$ of non-positive scalar curvature.
+We check that no non-K\"ahler strong KT manifold occurs as such a twistor space.